degdigital/skeletor/README.md

 For example, to run the `build` task on theme1, you would type `grunt build:theme1` into the command line.
 To run the build task for all themes, simply omit the theme name postfix and type `grunt build`.

 ### Linting
 Skeletor supports [ESLint](http://eslint.org/) for linting Javascript files.
-By default, linting takes places on individual modules before any transpilation occurs and is based on the settings within `.eslintrc` in the root of Skeletor.
-By default, linting takes place during both the `build` and `export` tasks, but is configurable in `project-config.js`.
+Linting occurs before transpilation and is based on the settings within `.eslintrc` in the root of Skeletor.
+By default, linting runs during both the `build` and `export` tasks (this setting is [configurable](#jslinterenable)).
 Linting can also be run independently using the `lint` or `lint-js` tasks.

 ## Configuration
 Skeletor is built to be highly-configurable.
 The majority, if not all, of the configuration settings exist in the `project-config.js` file.